-The 13th Japan-Thai Business Matching Meeting
+The 14th Japan-Thai Business Matching Meeting

-In January 2020, the SME Unit held its 13th Japan-Thai Business Matching Meeting in Bangkok, Thailand to expand business between JFC's clients' overseas subsidiaries and Thai local companies.
-Jointly hosted with the Japanese Chamber of Commerce, Bangkok and Thai Board of Investment (BOI), along with the cooperation of 76 Japanese financial institutions and leading local financial institutions, the event is one of Thailand's largest business matching meeting.
-Under the participation of 376 companies (271 Japanese companies and 105 Thai local companies), including the attendance of 44 large Japanese company's local subsidiaries potential buyers, over
+In May 2022, the SME Unit held its 14th Japan-Thai Business Matching Meeting in Bangkok, Thailand, to expand business between JFC's clients' overseas subsidiaries and Thai local companies.
+Jointly hosted with the Japanese Chamber of Commerce, Bangkok and Thai Board of Investment (BOI), and the Japan External Trade Organization (JETRO), along with the cooperation of 45 Japanese financial institutions and leading local financial institutions, the event was one of the largest business matching meetings in Thailand participated by 264 companies (216 Japanese companies and 48 local Thai companies).
+The event, which was held for the first time